mdn/content/files/en-us/learn/javascript/building_blocks/events/index.md

 ## Event bubbling and capture

-Event bubbling and capture are two mechanisms that describe how the browser handles events when elements are nested inside each other.
+Event bubbling and capture are terms that describe how the browser handles events when elements are nested inside each other.

 ### Setting a listener on a parent element